kaleidawave/ezno/checker/specification/specification.md

 func("not a number")
 ```

-- Argument of type "not a number" is not assignable to number
+- Argument of type "not a number" is not assignable to parameter of type number

 #### Generic type argument parameter